peterdeweese/es_ios_utils/README.markdown

 ###UI
 UIViews frames edition used to require recreation of a CGRect or multiple lines to get a rect from the view, manipulate it, and then set it again.
 Now you can use a property directly from the UIView, like `myView.x += 20`.

+UITableView convenience methods reduce usage of index paths.
+Methods that require a row index but no section assume the first section.

 ###Core Data
 Blocks are available for error handling and new object configuration.